mugen609/bigbox-native-res-setup/PerfectAspectRatio.md

 ### The RetroArch Viewport Challenge

 RetroArch's custom viewport system lets you define the active image area within the output canvas.
-While you *can* adjust this through the UI (Quick Menu → Settings → Video → Scaling), it's tedious and doesn't persist reliably.
-Direct config file editing is highly preferred.
+While it is possible to adjust it through the UI (Quick Menu → Settings → Video → Scaling), it's really tedious and direct config file editing is much easier!

 ---